xmidt-org/release-builder-action/README.md

 # Release Builder Action
-An action that builds release source artifacts and notes from the changelog file.
+An action that builds release source artifacts, generates a sha256sum for all artifacts, and extracts release notes from the changelog file, placing them in the github release.

 ## Motivation

 ### What it does?

 - Collect the snapshot of the repository as a tarball and zip file as artifacts.
-- Optionally generates a [Meson](https://mesonbuild.com/) wrap file to associate with the release.
 - Generates release notes based on the [changelog](https://keepachangelog.com/en/1.0.0/) file present and the tag.
-- Generates sha256sum values for assets.
+- Generates sha256sum values for all assets.
 - Uploads the collection of source artifacts and sha256sum value with release notes as a release.
+- Optionally generates a [Meson](https://mesonbuild.com/) wrap file to associate with the release.

-### Why do all this work?
+### Why do this?

-1. It is really handy with the changelog based tag (TBD) action to be able to release artifacts automatically by simply updating the project CHANGELOG.md and merging the change to main.
+1. It is really handy to create a quality release based on simply updating the CHANGELOG.md file.
 2. If you are using the Meson build based project the automatic generation of the meson wrap file makes inclusion into other projects simple.
-1. Github has a long standing bug that the yocto community has run into regarding the checksum values and source tarball/zip files not being 100% stable at all times.
+3. Github has a long standing bug that the yocto community has run into regarding the checksum values and source tarball/zip files not being 100% stable at all times.
 A workaround to this is to build your own source artifacts, calculate the sha256sum and upload them yourself.